fedesemeraro/LiMA-Flight-Tracker/README.md

 data can enable effective visualizations and statistics useful to a very wide range of applications.
 The airlines' usage of Airbus products can be studied and compared to the performance of other manufacturers, which can then influence engineering and marketing decisions.

+A live demo of the app can be found at: https://federicosemeraro.shinyapps.io/fr24_analysistool/